Purple Sweet Potato Sourdough Sandwich Loaf

 Why do you add salt after all the other ingredients?

-How to store sourdough bread?
+How do you store this purple sweet potato sourdough bread?

-What do you make with your sourdough discard?
+What do you make with sourdough discard?

 a plate with a turkey sandwich made with a pink colored bread.